Skip to Content

 variegated string of pearls

-I mentioned in the intro that the variegated string of pearls plant stores water in its plump leaves.
+The variegated string of pearls stores water in its plump leaves.
 That means that it is able to withstand long periods between watering—something it has evolved to do thanks to the lack of water in its natural habitat.

 So how often should you water it?
 The key here is moderation.
 Follow the principle of “soak and dry.”
-Give your plant a thorough drink, allowing water to penetrate the soil and reach the roots.
+Give your plant a deep drink, allowing water to penetrate the soil and reach the roots.
+Let all of the excess water flow from your pot’s drainage holes.

 Then let the soil dry out completely before the next watering session.
-As a general rule, you can water this beauty every two to three weeks during the spring and summer.
+As a general rule, you can water this beauty every two weeks or so during the spring and summer.
 Remember that overwatering can cause root rot, leaving your plant with a wilted, sad look and mushy leaves (see below).

 As winter approaches, your plant will go into a semi-dormant state, and its water needs diminish.
 During this period, cut back on watering to about once a month.